Berean Baptist Academy

 1. Parent/Student to Coaches

 - If the problem is not resolved, the parent and/or student may bring the concern to the Athletic Director.
-If the student brings the concern, he/she must have permission from his parents to do so.
+If the student brings the concern, he/she must have permission from his/her parents to do so.
 Please use the same courtesies listed above when contacting the athletic director.
 The parent should attempt to resolve all issues with the coach and athletic director before utilizing the Head of School’s open-door policy.

 - A parent conference may be requested as needed.